MicrosoftDocs/sql-docs/docs/t-sql/statements/enable-trigger-transact-sql.md

 >  This option is not available in a contained database.

 ## Remarks
  Enabling a trigger doesn't re-create it.
 A disabled trigger still exists as an object in the current database, but doesn't fire.
-Enabling a trigger causes it to fire when any [!INCLUDE[tsql](../../includes/tsql-md.md)] statements on which it was originally programmed are run.
+To enable a trigger, causes it to fire when any [!INCLUDE[tsql](../../includes/tsql-md.md)] statements on which it was originally programmed are run.
 Triggers are disabled by using [DISABLE TRIGGER](../../t-sql/statements/disable-trigger-transact-sql.md).
 DML triggers defined on tables can also be disabled or enabled by using [ALTER TABLE](../../t-sql/statements/alter-table-transact-sql.md).

 ## Permissions
  To enable a DML trigger, at a minimum, a user must have ALTER permission on the table or view on which the trigger was created.